Pensions

 While there can be practical, financial and emotional benefits to making a will, what people don't always realise is that your will doesn't usually control who inherits your pension savings.

 Your pension provider or trustees will ultimately decide where your pension savings go.
-They will take into account your wishes if you have specified the people and causes (or 'beneficiaries') that you want to receive it, but they aren’t bound by them.
-So make sure they’re named.
+They aren’t bound by your wishes, but they’ll take them into account if you’ve named the people and causes (or ‘beneficiaries’) you want to receive your pension savings.

 Most modern pension plans will allow you to say which people or causes you'd like your money to go to when you die.
 But check with your provider or employer because the process for naming your beneficiaries can vary.